Ego death: Timothy Leary's description of "ego-death"

 Each Bardo is described in the first part of The Psychedelic Experience.
 In the second part, instructions are given which can be read to the "voyager".
 The instructions for the First Bardo state:

-Scientific research
+Research

 Stanislav Grof

 Stanislav Grof has researched the effects of psychedelic substances, which can also be induced by nonpharmacological means.
-Grof has developed a "cartography of the psyche" based on his clinical work with psychedelics, which describe the "basic types of experience that become available to an average person" when using psychedelics or "various powerful non-pharmacological experiential techniques".
+Grof has developed a "cartography of the psyche" based on his clinical work with psychedelics, which describes the "basic types of experience that become available to an average person" when using psychedelics or "various powerful non-pharmacological experiential techniques".

-According to Grof, traditional psychiatry, psychology and psychotherapy use a model of the human personality that is limited to biography and the individual consciousness, as described by Freud.
+According to Grof, traditional psychiatry, psychology, and psychotherapy use a model of the human personality that is limited to biography and the individual consciousness, as described by Freud.
 This model is inadequate to describe the experiences which result from the use of psychedelics and the use of "powerful techniques", which activate and mobilize "deep unconscious and superconscious levels of the human psyche".
 These levels include: